-Keep up-to-date with the latest QUALISOY and U.S. Soy news.
+Keep up-to-date with the latest U.S. Soy news.

 ST. LOUIS, June 16, 2015 – America’s soybean farmers are well positioned to help food companies eliminate partially hydrogenated oils (PHOs) in food products, the primary source of artificial trans fat in the American diet.
 This need is dictated by the Food and Drug Administration’s announcement today to revoke “generally recognized as safe” (GRAS) status from PHOs.
 The food industry reduced the amount of trans fat in food products by 75 percent over the last decade.
 While most partially hydrogenated soybean oils have been eliminated from the food supply, approximately 2 billion pounds are still being used, primarily in foods like baked goods that require increased stability.